ShotAlex/CV/cv.md

     > and web development.
 Become an integral member of the team
     > that you can rely on.
 I like to program,
     > communicate and when my brain works.

 4. ### Skills
-    - HTML.
-CSS(SCSS),
+    - HTML5, CSS3(SCSS), Styled-components
     - TypeScript, JavaScript (ES5, ES6+)
-    - React, Redux
+    - React, Redux, MobX
     - Webpack, Gulp
-    - Git
+    - Git, Github
+    - VS Code, Webstorm, Figma
     - and etc.

 5. ### Experience